 Çiftçi’s suffering reveals the plight of incarcerated journalists left to the mercy of the coronavirus pandemic in the aftermath of Turkey’s massive post-coup purge. Çiftçi, arrested on September 30, 2019 and sentenced to six years, three months’ imprisonment, served as a parliamentary correspondent for the Bugün newspaper, seized by the government on October 24, 2015 due to its critical stance against the government.

-He was convicted for his alleged ties to the faith-based Gülen movement, a dissident group led by US-based cleric Fethullah Gülen that the government of President Recep Tayyip Erdoğan has designated as a terrorist organization.
+He was convicted for his alleged ties to the faith-based Gülen movement, a religious group inspired by US-based cleric Fethullah Gülen.

 The movement first attracted the ire of Erdoğan when he accused the movement of masterminding two corruption probes in 2013 -– the so-called December 17-25 corruption operations that implicated then-Prime Minister Erdoğan and his close associates, an allegation categorically denied by the movement.